Select Page

 Step 3 : Trademark application submission (1 day)

-Once we receive the authorization letter & provided that no information is incorrect or partial, our lawyers will file the trademark on your behalf, and you can immediately start using the ™ symbol.
+Once we receive the authorization letter & provided that no information is incorrect or partial, our lawyers will file the tm on your behalf, and you can immediately start using the ™ symbol.
 We will provide you with the TM application number.

 Step 4: Trademark registration (1.5 years)